Here’s what you need to know about this popular search engine optimization (SEO) practice.

 Backlinking best practices

-So-called “link baits” (content that attracts links) include things like:
+Content that attracts links often include things like:

 - Data-driven studies